inedumozey/filter/README.md

 3. keys:
     * keys accepts an array or a function that returns an array of strings of properties you are searching for from the object
     * Only the properties specified can be searched for
-    * If no keys specified, the function search through the paths (seen below) for the object path, if non found, all the keys will be up to search through
+    * If no keys specified, the function search through the paths (below) for the object path, if non found, all the keys will be up to flter through
     * It is not specific, if a "name" is specified as a key to filter, all other name in the object will be use to filter the object as well
     * Optioanl

 3. paths:
     * paths accepts an object of array(s) of the paths from the object you are searching or accepts a function that returns same thing
-    * In this paths, you can customize exactly what you want to allow your client to filter only the keys by setting the paths explicitly
+    * In this paths, you can customize exactly what you want to allow your client to filter
     * Optional.

 4. input:
     * accepts a string or a function that returns a string of the values you are searching from the array

 5. cb:
-    * accepts a callback that receives a parameter which holds the return filtered array
+    * a callback that receives a parameter which holds the returned filtered array
     * not compulsary property but neccessary to view the filtered data,
-    * the filter function return the filtered array, you can assign it to a variable to get the filtered data
+    * the filter function itself returns the filtered array, you can assign it to a variable to get the filtered data also

 # Syntax